The Undercover Pilot

 By asking myself that same question, I discovered that like everything else the best places are those that have something besides just its food.
-It can be a story, a tradition, or their philosophy.
+It can be a story, a tradition, or their very own cooking philosophy.

-Today I bring you BORAGó.
+Today I bring you Boragó.
 One restaurant among many in Santiago, but this one catched my attention in a special way.
-It's located in Nueva Vitacura, a street that stands out for its places to eat and drink.
+First, location.
+It's in Nueva Vitacura neighbourhood, in the main street, that stands out for its places to eat and drink.

 Its chef, Rodolfo Guzmán, is young, about 40, and attractive.
 He trained in the kitchen of Andoni Luis Aduriz at the Mugaritz restaurant.
-He has an important career but his last years have been dedicated to Boragó.
+He's had an important career, but his last years have been dedicated to Boragó.

 I use their description of their food to give you an idea of what you will find: